 • Smoked Ham from Germany, for example, Black Forest ham or Westphalian ham

 The most basic rule for pairing meat and wine is straightforward: Red wine goes with red meat, and white wine goes with white meat.
-For ham, this rule is a bit too simple.
+For wine and ham, this rule is a bit too simple.
 The reason is that ham is less fatty than steaks, burgers, or other red meat chops.
 Thus, both red wines and white wines can be good pairings for ham.

 As a general rule, you should avoid wines that are too bold.
 Full-bodied wines can easily overpower the ham flavors.
 A light- to medium-bodied wine is typically the better choice.